dempseyc/fleet-sim/README.md

 I tested the system 20 * 5sims with 'standard' ship style.
 I don't see any bias coming from the code in the simulation.

-As one adjusts the imputs, there is a not obvious change in the result.
+As one adjusts the inputs, there is a no obvious change in the result.
 That's where I want machine intelligence to get involved.

 ## endpoints